If you are trying to get Launchpad back on macOS 26 or macOS 27, the short answer is:

 Yes.
 LaunchOS supports multiple launch methods, including gestures, hot corners, keyboard shortcuts, F4, Dock, and menu bar access.

 Yes.
-LaunchOS is built for the macOS 26 Launchpad replacement use case and is designed to fit the newer macOS visual style.
+LaunchOS supports the macOS 26 and macOS 27 Launchpad replacement use case and is designed to fit the newer macOS visual style.

 Is it safer than patching system files?